umbraco/UmbracoDocs/Implementation/Controllers/index-v9.md

 ### Routing

 For Umbraco to authenticate a request for the backoffice, the routing needs to be specific.
-For details on the routes and route requirements, see [Routing requirements for backoffice authentication](../../Reference/Routing/Authorized/index.md).
-To secure your Umbraco API controllers based on a users membership, see the [Umbraco API - Authorization](../../Reference/Routing/WebApi/authorization) article.
+For details on the routes and route requirements, see the [Routing requirements for backoffice authentication](../../Reference/Routing/Authorized/index.md).
+To secure your Umbraco API controllers based on a users membership, see the [Umbraco API - Authorization](../../Reference/Routing/WebApi/authorization-v9.md) article.